aaaronhsu/Enter-the-Steakhouse/README.md

 **Yaying**: Added scrolling cow animation in menu page

 ### 6/8
 **Yaying**: Added chest, key, blank, and coin pixel arts + loaded them into respective files; added controls screen, win + lose screen with reset button

+### 6/9
+**Aaron**: Added new weapon that you can buy in the shop.
+Also made enemies and the player turn.

+### 6/10
+**Aaron**: Changed the visuals of the game (added tile colors) and updated UML.
+Player has invincibility frames when getting shot and falling into pit.
+Also fixed misc. bugs.